 The study tracks of the programme are:

-The University of Helsinki does not evaluate the applicability of the studies in advance.
+The University of Helsinki does not make preliminary assessments of studies.

 The applicability is assessed on a scale of 0–4.